 Here are a couple of stories I would like to share with you about reframing.

 When my daughter, Jaz, was about 13 we were helping my wife host a tango party (milonga) at her dance studio.
 Once a month she held an all-night milonga for about 100 people.
 Jaz and I were not that happy to be there and she was already in a bad mood.
 After much encouragement I was about ready to give up when I had an idea.
 I said, “Look, I’ll give you twenty dollars if you can be happy for the next hour.”
 Much to my surprise, she not only took me up on it but she had a great time the rest of the evening since she knew many people who were happy to see her. (she still took my twenty dollars) Even now when she dips into a negative state of mind I’ll remind her about that experience.

 “I decided to enjoy what I do”

 Another story that comes to mind is about a friend of mine who was in dental school at the same time I was in medical school.
 We remained close friends after graduation.
 He set up his dental practice in a small town and was reasonably successful.
-However, he was not happy.
-He was too isolated.
+However, he wasn’t that happy.
+He was isolated.
 It was hard to consistently hire good help.
-He wasn’t living where he really wanted to be and the list went on.
+He wasn’t living where he wanted to be and the list went on.
 About a year later, I spent the weekend with him and he was a different person.
 He was energized and excited about building his practice, which was now thriving.
 Nothing else had changed.
 I asked him, “What happened?”
 He replied, “I decided to enjoy what I do.”
 That was it.
 He continued to grow the practice to the point where he could and did sell it and moved back to his hometown.